Josh and S.A.M.: Production

 Principal photography began on August 3, 1992.
 Filming locations include Billings, Montana, Laurel, Montana, and along Highway 3 in Yellowstone County.
 Other parts of the film were shot in Salt Lake City, Arches National Park, Highway 191, Lisbon Valley, and Spanish Valley in Utah and Calgary, Canada.
 Filming lasted for 69 days and concluded on October 11, 1992.

 Release

 The film premiered on November 24, 1993, at Planet Hollywood in New York City.
 Jacob Tierney, Noah Fleiss, and their families attended the premiere, but none of the other actors and none of the crew members attended it.

 The film was released on home video on April 27, 1994, by New Line Home Video, followed by a reissue from PolyGram Video in 1998.
 While the film was never released on DVD or Blu-ray, a digital version is available to rent or purchase on Amazon Prime Video; an HD and 4K fan-upscale had also been uploaded to YouTube.

-Reception

-The film received negative reviews from critics.
-It received a rating of 25% on Rotten Tomatoes, based on eight reviews.